 "[A] recruitment marketing strategy is the approach you take to making your company's culture visible and attractive to top talent.
 It's a pull rather than push strategy," said Wences Garcia, CEO of MarketGoo, a self-service SEO tools provider.

-While there are plenty of ways to customize your recruitment marketing strategy, here are five key steps for building the foundation.
+While there are plenty of ways to customize your recruitment marketing strategy, here are nine key steps for building the foundation.

 1. Market your company as a talent destination

-Going back to the analogy of tourism marketing, you wouldn't expect a campaign to attract visitors to California to be the same as one to attract visitors to Iceland.
+Going back to the analogy of tourism marketing tactics, you wouldn't expect a campaign to attract visitors to California to be the same as one to attract visitors to Iceland.
 Likewise, you'll need to market what makes your culture special.
 That takes care and attention.

 "Companies need a way to differentiate themselves to potential team members that isn't trite and speaks directly to their ideal candidates," Garcia said.